VISEGRAD BLOG: The EU finally gets tough with Hungary and Poland

 Poland’s takeover by the Law and Justice (PiS) party drew fire away from Hungary because Kaczynski has been clumsier about breaching EU rules.
 Poland now has racked up some 85 active infringement proceedings since PiS returned to power.

 PiS does not enjoy Orban’s constitutional majority in the lower house and has also faced a hostile Senate.
 Therefore to consolidate its power it often had to bend Poland’s constitution, rather than simply pass a constitutional amendment, leaving it open to legal appeals.
 This explains the importance PiS has placed on neutering the country’s judiciary, which in turn has become a red flag for Brussels.
+The Commission has now demanded Poland suspend the Supreme Court's new disciplinary chamber by mid August.

 PiS also lacked the protection of the EPP, as it was also only a member of the European Conservatives and Reformists (ECR) grouping in the EU, a shunned rabble of far right and eurosceptic parties, of which it formed by far the largest contingent.